-SchoolTutoring Academy’s tutoring programs for Fitchburg students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Fitchburg, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Fitchburg Public Schools contain six schools and nearly 5,000 students.
 There are three elementary schools (grades PK-4), two middle schools, and a high school.
 The district also contains an “Innovation School” that is dedicated to “educating the whole child through the arts.”
 The McKay Arts Academy is for students in grades PK-8 and integrates standards-based art projects into the Common Core curriculum.
 When the Common Core Standards are fully implemented in 2015, it will be evaluated every two years and will be altered as needed based on student achievement data.